mailsac/mailsac-examples/help/account_management/account_management.rst

 unique name.

 Having multiple API keys enables:

-- restricted access control
+* restricted access control
-- usage monitoring
+* usage monitoring
-- separate API Keys in each app environment
+* separate API Keys in each app environment

-To create a named API key, go to the `API Keys`_ from the Dashboard_.
+To create a named API key, go to `API Keys and Users`_ from the Dashboard_.
 Enter a name for the API Key and select *Generate new API key*.
 API Keys may only be viewed once and are not retrievable by the system.
-API Keys should be treated with the same security considerations as a password..
+API Keys should be treated with the same security considerations as a password.

 .. figure:: add_named_key.png
    :align: center